opencv/opencv/modules/contrib/doc/retina/index.rst

 Retina::run
 +++++++++++

-.. ocv:function:: void Retina::run(const Mat & inputImage)
+.. ocv:function:: void Retina::run(InputArray inputImage)

     Method which allows retina to be applied on an input image, after run, encapsulated retina module is ready to deliver its outputs using dedicated acccessors, see getParvo and getMagno methods